Introducing the Story Tool Kit for Libraries

 We hope you find this experience both practical and inspiring and we look forward to your feedback as you bring these new approaches to story-gathering to your community.

-StoryCenter presents two events to introduce our new StoryToolKit for Libraries, and provide you with some direct hands-on experience in 8 programming models for the use of story in engaging local communities.
-The kit will be a useful set of handouts and companion web page that will assist you in programming small, medium and more ambitiously scaled events with your communities.
-We are modeling our effort on the successful Veteran’s Connect program and activities like the innovative UMASS Memory Roadshow guidebook.
+StoryCenter will reprise our StoryFaire events from 2018, and is seeking hosts in greater Northern and Southern California to host a gathering of 50-75 people.
+The event introduces programming librarians and interested staff to our StoryToolKit for Libraries, and provides participants with direct hands-on experience in 8 programming models for the use of story in engaging local communities.
+The kit is a useful set of handouts and companion web page that will assist you in programming small, medium and more ambitiously scaled events with your communities.
+We modeled our effort on the successful Veteran’s Connect program and activities like the innovative UMASS Memory Roadshow guidebook.

 The event will include a number of activities from using our Listening Station oral history tool, doing StoryJam events of group live storytelling a la The Moth, a simple model of our digital storytelling workshops we call SnapShot Stories, our StorySeed prompt life writing exercises, and StoriesSeen, a creative way to approach visual storytelling through smartphone photography; among others!